 If you have recently received total shoulder replacement correction, or you are in need of it in the future, contact Sports and Ortho Physical Therapy and Sports Medicine today.

 We will set up a treatment plan for you to ensure that your recovery is as quick, easy, and pain-free as possible.

 One of our highly-trained Beverly, Bridgeport, Lincoln Park, Northwest Side Chicago, Glenview, Evanston, & Oak Lawn physical therapists will work closely with you and your primary physician every step of the way, in order to make sure that you are getting the best treatment possible for your specific needs.

-Don’t suffer through a lengthy recovery period – contact Sports & Orthopedic Physical Therapy and Sports Medicine today at Chicago, Beverly, Bridgeport, Glenview, Lincoln Park, Northwest Side Chicago, IL for relief!
+Don’t suffer through a lengthy recovery period – contact Sports and Ortho Physical Therapy and Sports Medicine today at Chicago, Beverly, Bridgeport, Glenview, Lincoln Park, Northwest Side Chicago, IL for relief!